hobert-rj/my-job-offers-app/README.md

 ### Final Note

 - **Environment Files:**
-  Users should copy `.env.example` to `.env` and `.env.test.example` to `.env.test` and then customize these files as needed.
+  Copy `.env.example` to `.env` for development/production and `.env.test.example` to `.env.test` for testing.
+Customize them as needed.
 - **Docker Files:**
-  The provided `docker-compose.yml` and `docker-compose-test.yml` files are intended for development (and may also be used in production) since explicit production support is not implemented.
+  Use `docker-compose.yml` for development/production and `docker-compose-test.yml` for testing.
-- **Tests:**
+- **Testing:**
-  Unit tests are located alongside their code files, while integration tests reside in the `test/` folder.
+  **Important:** Before running end-to-end tests, ensure the test database is up and the test environment file is correctly configured.

-This README provides a comprehensive overview and instructions to get started with your project.
-Customize further as needed for your specific project details and requirements.
+This README now clearly instructs users to prepare the test environment before running e2e tests.